 The seller administrators use the Account Management service to create and manage corporate accounts and sub-accounts for buyer organizations and the entities within the buyer organization.
 The following diagram demonstrates the workflow for the buyer and seller within Account Management service:

-Elastic Path Account Management service uses the open source identity and access management solution, Keycloak, for user authentication.
-Each user is authenticated with Keycloak when logged in to Account Management service.
-For more information, see the Keycloak documentation page.
+The Account Management service uses an identity provider that is compatible with OpenID Connect for user authentication.
+Each user is authenticated with the identity provider when logged in to Account Management service.
+For more information, see the OpenID Connect Requirements page.

-Elastic Path Account Management APIs provide resources for managing accounts and sub-accounts within the buyer organizations.
-You can access the REST endpoint for the Elastic Path Account Management user interface, store fronts, and touch points.
+The Account Management APIs provide resources for managing accounts and sub-accounts within the buyer organizations.
+You can access the REST endpoint for the Account Management user interface, store fronts, and touch points.

 Seller Administrator Workflow